llm-bible/llm-bible.github.io/_publications/zellers2020generative.markdown

 bibkey: zellers2020generative
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2004.03607"}
-tags: ['GPT', 'Model Architecture', 'Tools', 'Training Techniques', 'Uncategorized']
+tags: ['GPT', 'Model Architecture', 'Tools', 'Training Techniques']
 ---
 We propose TuringAdvice, a new challenge task and dataset for language understanding models.
 Given a written situation that a real person is currently